composewell/packcheck/README.md

-## Universal Haskell Package Build and Test

-In any Haskell package on any machine (your local Linux/OSX/Windows or Travis/AppVeyor) just type a simple CLI command and viola, it builds and comprehensively tests the package automagically.
-You can choose `stack` or `cabal` build type and myriad other options whatever you like.
-Simply:
+## TL; DR

+### What is it?

+A high level universally portable super build script; a short and sweet command to uniformly, consistently, comprehensively build and sanity test a Haskell package across build tools (stack/cabal) and all platforms to ensure that all is well with the package.
+You do not need to be familiar with any of the build tools to use it.

+## What all does it do?

+Build source, build benchmarks, build docs, run tests, create source distribution, ***build from source distribution***, test install after build, perform distribution checks, generate coverage report, optionally send coverage report to coveralls.io.
+Everything can be controlled by the user.

+### Where can I use it?

+Everywhere, the same build steps can be consistently performed on or using:
+* Linux/OSX/Windows
+* Travis/Appveyor/Local Host
+* stack/cabal

+### What else can I use it for?

+This package is a minimal yet complete "hello world" Haskell package with all the metadata, tests/benchmarks, and travis/appveyor CI setup fully working, ready to be shipped to hackage.
+It can be used as a starting point to develop a new package.
+It can also be used by beginners to learn about haskell package metadata and builds.

+### How do I use it?

+To use it in your package, for CI, simply copy the travis/appveyor config file from this package to your package and that's it.
+It should work without modification, edit to customize.
+For local machine use, copy the `package-test.sh` script as well.
+To run locally:

 ```
 $ env BUILD=stack package-test.sh
 $ env BUILD=cabal package-test.sh
 ```

-If you are familiar with one build tool (stack vs cabal) but not the other, this script can simply let you comprehensively build and test with that without knowing anything about it.

-Salient features:
+## Salient Features

+* ***runs everywhere, for all build types***
-* ***specifically designed for use with CI*** or pre-release testing, that's why it takes options as environment variables.
+* ***specifically designed for use with CI*** or pre-release testing
 * ***installs all the required tools automatically*** (including stack) or lets you know what it needs so you can install/use your own.
 It never overwrites an existing tool during install.
 * ***tests the source distribution of the package*** so you can rest assured that what you release on hackage is exactly what you tested.
 Also performs distribution checks and whether the package installs successfully.
-* ***tests if documents (haddock) are built successfully***.
 * ***reproduces a failed CI on local machine***.
 You can just cut and paste the same command on your local machine and run it there for easy debugging.
 * ***can send coverage information to coveralls.io*** with a simple option.
+* ***tests everything needed to ship to hacakge***

 ## Usage Examples

-You can run these commands on your local machine or they can be used in a CI script as well.
+You can run these commands on your local machine as well as inside a CI script.

 Make sure you are in the package directory.
-You can try these commands in the `package-test` package itself:
+You can try these commands in this package itself:
 ```
 $ cd package-test
 ```

-Stack build (installs stack automatically if not found):
+Stack build (installs stack automatically if not found, creates a `stack.yaml` if not found):
 ```
 $ env BUILD=stack RESOLVER=lts-6 ./package-test.sh
 ```